molivil/warnick/README.md

 A larger size may be needed for Warnick to run properly.

 You may use the software any way you would like, just know you do it at your own risk.

 The developer and the project team members may not be held liable for any damages direct or indirect resulting from the use of this software.

 ## Usage
 ```
-$ get.sh <URL> [datestring] [owner] [maxdepth]
+$ warnick.sh <URL> [datestring] [maxdepth] [owner]
 ```
 ### Examples
 ```
-$ get.sh www.domain.com
+$ warnick.sh www.domain.com
-$ get.sh www.domain.com 1997 nobody 5
+$ warnick.sh www.domain.com 1997
-$ get.sh www.domain.com/path/ 199704 nobody 5
+$ warnick.sh www.domain.com 19970401
-$ get.sh www.domain.com/path/file.html 19970411
+$ warnick.sh www.domain.com 19970401 8
 ```
 The first command in the list above will mirror an entire site from archive.org (https://web.archive.org/web/1997/http://www.domain.com/), whereas the last one will mirror a specific file and use the datestring to target files that are close to the given date (19970411).
-The web site  will be stored under the subdirectory ./sites/www.domain.com"
+The web site will be stored under the subdirectory ./sites/www.domain.com".
+It will use the maximum link traversal depth of 8.

 ## Parameters explained
 ### &lt;URL&gt;